Juan-Zambrano/MSSQL_Example/Lesson/Introduction/README.md

 ###                                                          Refresher on SQL and introduction to Microsoft SQL

 ---
-This course is designed for those who have some sql experience but are new to to microsoft flavor of sql(T-SQL)
+This course is designed for those who have some sql experience but are new to microsofts' flavor of sql (T-SQL).
+First make sure that you have the appropriate installs.
+Click here for [instructions](https://github.com/Juan-Zambrano/MSSQL_Example/tree/master/Lesson/Introduction/Resource).

 Here we have microsoft sql basic syntax.